Solar battery cost Perth 2026: full price guide with rebates

 Smaller batteries have a higher per-kWh cost because installation labour and electrical work are relatively fixed regardless of battery size.
 For most Perth households, the 10 kWh size range offers the best balance of value and utility.

-Prices by Brand
+Prices by brand

 Brand pricing varies significantly.
 Here's what Perth homeowners can expect for popular battery brands in 2026 (installed, before rebates):

-- Sungrow SBR (9.6–12.8 kWh): $8,000–$11,000 — best value per kWh, requires Sungrow hybrid inverter
+- Sungrow SBR (9.6–12.8 kWh): $8,000–$11,000 — lowest cost per kWh in this list, requires a Sungrow hybrid inverter

 - BYD Battery-Box HVM (10.2–13.8 kWh): $9,000–$13,000 — works with Fronius, GoodWe, and other inverters

-- GoodWe Lynx Home U (10–13 kWh): $8,500–$11,000 — competitive pricing, good for smaller homes
+- GoodWe Lynx Home U (10–13 kWh): $8,500–$11,000 — competitively priced, suits smaller homes

-- Enphase IQ Battery (10 kWh): $10,000–$13,000 — AC-coupled, best for retrofits
+- Enphase IQ Battery (10 kWh): $10,000–$13,000 — AC-coupled, suited to retrofits

-- Tesla Powerwall 3 (13.5 kWh): $12,000–$15,000 — includes integrated inverter, premium experience
+- Tesla Powerwall 3 (13.5 kWh): $12,000–$15,000 — includes an integrated inverter; note: not WA SSL eligible — no $1,300 state rebate applies

 Perth homeowners can access multiple rebates that significantly reduce the out-of-pocket cost.
 Here's how they combine for a typical 10 kWh installation: